Introduction

 You'll need

-- Money to pay a translator to translate your marriage certificate into English, if required
+- money to pay a translator to translate your marriage certificate into English, if needed,

-- A copy of your separation agreement or court order(s)
+- a copy of your separation agreement or court order(s), and

-- Your change of name certificate, if required
+- your change of name certificate, if needed.

 Your marriage certificate

-To get a divorce, you need an original marriage certificate or a certified true copy of your registration of marriage.
-The court won't accept the certificate you received from the church or other place where you got married.
+To get a divorce, you need your original marriage certificate or a certified true copy of your marriage registration.
+The court won't accept the certificate you got from the place where you got married.

-Ask to have your original marriage certificate or a certified copy sent to you.
-There's usually a fee for this service.
+There's usually a fee to have your original marriage certificate or a certified copy sent to you.
 In BC, it costs $27 to order your marriage certificate from the Vital Statistics Agency.

 Your separation agreement or court order

-You need your separation agreement or court order(s) to show what you've agreed to or what the court has already ordered about parenting, child support, or spousal support.
+You need your separation agreement or court order(s) to show what you've agreed to or what the court has already ordered about parenting, child support, spousal support, and other family law issues.

 For more help, see Making an agreement after you separate and Who can help you reach an agreement?

 You don't need to apply for a legal name change to use the name you had before you were married.
-It's the same as when you marry.
-You can use either your name from before marriage or your spouse's name without legally changing it.
+After you separate, you can use either your name from before you were married or your spouse's name without legally changing it.

 If you did have a legal name change and want to change it back or change your name to something new, you can do that in your divorce application.
-In this case, you'll also need your change of name certificate from the Vital Statistics Agency.
+To do this, you need your change of name certificate from the Vital Statistics Agency.

 Quick links